janbodnar/Testing/README.md

 Linting and debugging is usually done by developers.
 Testing is done by testers.

+## Software characteristics

 *Software reliability* describes the ability of a system to keep functioning under
 specific use over a specific period.
 *Software usability* is the degree of how the users find the software product easy to use.
 It describes the overall user experience with the product.
 *Fault tolerance* is the capability of the software product to maintain a
-specified level of performance or to recover from faults such as software
+specified level of performance or to recover from faults such as software faults,
-faults, environment failures, wrong use of interface, or incorrect input.
+environment failures, wrong use of interface, or incorrect input.
+*Software maintainability* is defined as the degree to which an application is understood,
+repaired, or enhanced.